 Why it works this way

-- Your data stays yours.
-Mythos never runs your database or holds your users’ auth tokens.
+- Your Supabase data stays yours.
+Mythos never runs your connected Supabase database or holds the auth tokens of your app’s Supabase users.
 If you stop using Mythos, your Supabase project and its data are untouched in your own account.

 Two distinctions worth getting right